Full information about the cats/birth/Health tests are listed on this page.

 The kittens are handled from day one by humans and felines alike as they have a resident feline “nanny” and “father figure” and are used to having a lot of kisses and cuddles.
 The kittens are never penned (unless the mother is anxious and wants the comfort of a “safe zone”, and so far the queen has been happy to share parenting duties with the rest of the household, especially when she has finished nursing them and wants a cuddle herself.

 All my kittens are given a wide and varied diet.
 By the time they are ready to leave home at 13 weeks old, they would have consumed a whole range of foods, from cooked chicken/turkey and coley, to a wide variety of wet foods especially kitten Whiskas, Felix, Sheba and Hi Life and a whole range of Biscuits (Hills, Whiskas, Go Kat, Iams, Royal Canin and James Wellbeloved, as well as Tesco’s junior crunch, Purina and Pets at Home).

-They are vaccinated for FCV/FVR and FIE, leukaemia and chlamydia unless a kitten is reserved and the new owner specifically requests a different vaccine.
+They are vaccinated for FCV/FVR and FIV leukaemia and chlamydia unless a kitten is reserved and the new owner specifically requests a different vaccine.

 The kittens are always wormed and treated for fleas.
 They are registered with the GCCF (usually on the non active register but I do consider active).
 I don’t tend to microchip before 13 weeks unless requested by the new owner.
-All have been fully litter trained and scratching post and plant/knick knack trained by the time they have gone to their new homes.
+All have been fully litter trained and scratching post and plant/knick-knack trained by the time they have gone to their new homes.
 If a buyer says they do not intend to register the kitten, want it as a pet only and have no intention of showing I declare the kittens to GCCF and provide a mating certificate and pedigree certificate to the new owner should they change their minds at a later date.
 All Sorafel cats are used to cars and generally go to sleep.

-The new owners are also given a kitten pack which includes a kitten care booklet, information on insurance companies, vaccination certificate, a pedigree certificate, a fact sheet, some notes on feeding habits and specific information about their particular kitten. (vocabulary understood, any funny habits, etc).
+The new owners are also given a kitten pack which includes a kitten care booklet, 4 weeks free Petplan or Agria insurance, vaccination certificate, a pedigree certificate, a fact sheet, some notes on feeding habits and specific information about their particular kitten. (vocabulary understood, any funny habits, etc).

 Rehoming: In the event that a kitten proves unsuitable, we expect to be informed and the kitten returned to us for rehoming.
-A proportionate amount of the purchase price may be refunded once the new kitten goes to a new home. (older kittens are harder to rehome, and some may have encountered circumstances that make the choice of new home harder to find.
-For example: Gone to a home with dogs/children and suffered some trauma as a result).
+A proportionate amount of the purchase price may be refunded if appropriate once the new kitten goes to a new home.
+Older kittens are harder to rehome, and some may have encountered circumstances that make the choice of new home harder to find.
+For example: Gone to a home with dogs/children and suffered some trauma as a result.

-We do not ship our kittens via courier.
+We do not ship our kittens via courier in the UK.
 We like you to come and collect them with an appropriate pet carrier.
 You will need one anyway to take them to and from the vet, to holiday homes/catteries etc. In some cases we are prepared to deliver the kittens to you.